fbeek/ha_tuya_ble/README.md

 _Merged several changes by @airy10 and @patriot1889, including light support_

-_Some fixes added by @fbeek to fix the automatic water valves
+_Some fixes added by @fbeek to fix the automatic water valves_, as these need to send the water duration before enabling the valve and added a virtual number device to set these via HA, because normaly this value is saved in the app.

 ## Installation